amanali1896/Amancoin-cryptocurrency/README.md

     in nodes 2 and 3 respectively (refer demo folder image 17 where I have shown the updated blockchain for node 2.
     Node 3 shows a similar response.).

+20) Repeat steps from 17 to 19 for transferring Amancoins from node 1 to node 3.

+21) All the procedure is now complete.
+Incase you have any issues with the project you can feel free to mail me at my email address pamanalionline@gmail.com

 Note: This repository uses the blockchain from my repository https://github.com/amanali1896/Blockchain-using-Python .